 The raw greens are a fantastic source of vitamin K (with a one cup serving providing more than 100% of our daily requirement) and an excellent source of vitamin C and beta-carotene.
-Best-carotene is converted to vitamin A in our body.
+Beta-carotene is converted to vitamin A in our body.
 The greens are also a good source of folate and manganese and a significant source of many other vitamins and minerals.
 Mustard leaves contain fibre and are very low in fat.

 Mustard plants grow wild in many areas.
 Some people like to collect these plants to eat.
 If you decide to do this, be very careful with your plant identification.
 Make sure that you are actually picking wild mustard and not some other plant that is poisonous.
-Also make sure that the plants aren't growing in an area contaminated by pesticides and pollutants and that not all the plants in the area are picked.
+Also make sure that the plants aren't growing in an area contaminated by pesticides and pollutants and that not all of the plants in the area are picked.

 The seeds germinate after a couple of days and are generally tall enough to harvest in about a week.
 They don't have be harvested all at once.
 A few sprouts can be picked at a time to add to a meal.

 Growing Mustard Greens

 Full-size mustard greens can be grown if the seeds are planted in soil and have space between them so that the plants have room to enlarge.
 Seeds should be planted a quarter to half an inch deep and six to eight inches apart.
-Two or more seeds are generally planted at one point to compensate for seeds they don't germinate.
+Two or more seeds are generally planted at one point to compensate for seeds that don't germinate.
 Once the young plants are growing, they should be thinned to nine to twelve inches apart, depending on the size of the plants.
 Plants that are removed during thinning can be eaten.

 Bolting is a process in which a plant prematurely produces flowers and seeds and reduces leaf production.
-The leaves that are produced are small, tough and bitter.
+The leaves that are produced are small, tough, and bitter.
 Bolting is caused by an environmental stress and is the plant's attempt to produce a new generation before it dies.

-Possible Health Benefits of Eating Mustard Plants
+Possible Health Benefits of Eating Mustard

 When we chew mustard greens or grind mustard seeds, an enzyme called myrosinase is released from the plant's cells.
 This enzyme converts the plant's glucosinolates into isothiocyanates.